ay-lab/FitHiChIP/README.md

 1) The package HiC-pro (obtained from "https://github.com/nservant/HiC-Pro")

-	The package is used to align two input fasta files.
+	The package is used to align two input fasta files (read pairs).
 The output is a list of valid paired end reads.
+	Details of HiC-pro pipeline are described in the link: https://github.com/nservant/HiC-Pro

-If HiC_Pro is executed upto all its steps (please see the reference manual of HiC-Pro), the paired end reads are used to generate an interaction matrix, according to the bin size (resolution) specified.
+	If the complete HiC_Pro pipeline is executed, an interaction matrix is generated from the paired end reads.
+The matrix is computed according to the bin size (resolution) specified.

-	Alternatively, user may apply the paired end reads to the utility "build_matrix" (placed under the directory "scripts" of the HiC-Pro installed package) to produce such interaction matrix (two output files).
+	Otherwise, user may use HiC-pro pipeline upto the alignment stage.
+In such a case, generated paired end reads need to be applied to the utility "build_matrix" (placed under the directory "scripts" of the HiC-Pro installation directory) to produce such interaction matrix.

-	FitHiChIP_HiCPro requires either the valid pairs file or the interaction matrix files as the input.
-If no interaction matrix is computed, user must provide the paired end read file to FitHiChIP_HiCPro, which computes the interaction matrix itself.
+	An interaction matrix is represented by two files: 1) The first file lists the intervals used for the matrix.
+Size of an interval equals the input bin size.
+2) The second file lists the interactions (contacts) among different intervals.
+Both CIS and TRANS interactions are reported.

+	**** Note: For convenience of the user, FitHiChIP_HiCPro can be executed with the following two input settings:

+	1) Either user provides both the valid pairs and interaction matrix files.
+	2) Or, user only provides the valid pairs file, but does not provide the interaction matrix files.
+In such a case, FitHiChIP_HiCPro itself computes the interaction matrix.
+User only needs to provide the installation directory of HiC-pro package in this case.

 2) Python (version 2.7 was used for development)

 	Python libraries to be installed:
-		OptionParser (from the library optparse), gzip
+		OptionParser (from the library optparse), gzip, networkx

 3) R (version 3.3.3 was used for development)